gao-hongnan/omniverse/omniverse/operations/distributed/02_basics.md

 ```
 ````

-### Command Line Arguments
+### Command Line Arguments (CPU And Gloo Backend)

 There's quite a fair bit of command line arguments, but most of them are simple and will be understood shortly.
-To run the script you can do (for a single node):
+To run the script you can do (for a single node) and with CPU and backend `gloo`:

 ```bash
 python omnixamples/distributed/a_basic/b_demo.py \